A Day at CEC

 A weekly community meeting, led by members, gives everyone a voice and creates a safe, inclusive peer environment where their ideas matter.
 Members bond and respect each other’s opinions, and they leave the meeting able to make an informed choice on what their day will look like.

-Some classes have been proposed for Spring 2025 (see above).
+Some classes have been proposed for Fall 2025 (see above).
 Other classes will be created according to member interests.